docker/cli/docs/reference/commandline/run.md

 You can disconnect a container from a network using the `docker network disconnect` command.

+For more information on connecting a container to a network when using the `run` command, see the ["*Docker network overview*"](https://docs.docker.com/network/).

 ### <a name="volumes-from"></a> Mount volumes from container (--volumes-from)

 ```console